b3-exmo/b3-exmo.github.io/docs/Prophets/Joseph Smith/Joseph Smith.md

 >**_It is transmitting lies to posterity._**_..
 The_ **_curse of God_** _will rest upon everyone after he comes to the knowledge of what is here said who keeps these books for his children to learn and believe in lies._ **_We wish those who have these books to either hand them to their Bishops for them to be conveyed to the President's or Historian's Office, or send them themselves, that they may be disposed of._**_"_

 Goodness.
 What kind of lies might be perpetuated in Lucy's account?
 I hope it isn't the observation that Joseph was imagining the Book of Mormon well before Moroni reveals the plates to him.
-That could affect the book's divine origins.
+That could affect the book's claim to divine origins.

 &nbsp;